Actions Heading link

 - And laboratory systems all across the United States.

-- Seven students will graduate in the spring of 2020.
+- Five students who enrolled in 2019 will graduate in the spring of 2022.

-- 21 are working in forensic science laboratories across the country.
+- 18 are actively working in forensic science laboratories